GreyZ80/Phantom-Clock-for-24-pin-EPROM-or-ROM-socket-using-DS1215-or-DS1315/README.md

 - Type: Import2 clk4.cmd clk4/cmd
 - The file will be copied to the LS-DOS system disk.
 - Type DIR to verify
 - Close the emulator.
 This will update the LS-DOS system disk image file.
-- Now take the USB stick and insert it in the Gotek.
-- Boot your M2 and check the directory of 0: for CLK4/CMD
-- Type CLK4 S 1234000901251 to set the time and date of the clock to 12:34:00 09/01/25 Sunday
-- type CLK4 to verify.
-- turn power off for the Model II.
-The clock will now keep its time using the battery
-- After 5 minutes, power on the computer
-- Check time in the chip by typing CLK4.
-The time should be valid and have advanced by 5 minutes
+The CLK2/CMD file in now in the image file.

 ***